-STAFF

-Advice employees in KRAS are accountable to the Management Committee for their activities.
+STAFF: Advice employees in KRAS are accountable to the Management Committee for their activities.
 Employees must submit monthly reports to the Management Committee.

-DISCIPLINE

-The Management Committee has the right to investigate the actions or attitude of any staff member who acts against the aims and objectives of the organisation.
+DISCIPLINE: The Management Committee has the right to investigate the actions or

-FINANCES

-The Treasurer is responsible for all accounting and money matters of KRAS.
+FINANCES: The Treasurer is responsible for all accounting and money matters of KRAS.
 The Treasurer must produce quarterly financial statements to the Management Committee.
 An audited financial statement must be presented at every AGM.

-AMENDMENTS

-The constitution can be changed by a two-thirds majority of a General Meeting.
+AMENDMENTS: The constitution can be changed by a two-thirds majority of a General Meeting.

-DISSOLUTION

-Only the General Meeting can dissolve the advice centre.
+DISSOLUTION: Only the General Meeting can dissolve the advice centre.